Rayyanalii/opencv-face-recognition-app/README.md

 ## Notes

+- If the confidence score is greater than 70, it means a good match wasn't found.
 - It's better for the model to recieve multiple images of a subject to perform better.
 - If "faces found" is less than "total images", it usually means the image was unclear or the face wasn't detected.
 - Uploaded images are resized for consistent detection.